Skip to main content

 Figure \(\PageIndex{1}\): Sucrose, a disaccharide of glucose and fructose

 Sucrose can be considered a transport form of carbon, much like ketone bodies, which are transport forms of fatty acids.
 As noted above, the link between the sugars is between the anomeric C-1 link of glucose and the anomeric C-2 link of fructose.
-As such, it is not cleaved by typical carbohydrate-cleaving enzymes like amylases.
-Also, it doesn't react with proteins like other sugars with free cyclic hemiacetals that can open and form reactive aldehydes.
+As such, it is not cleaved by typical carbohydrate-cleaving enzymes, such as amylases.
+Additionally, it doesn't react with proteins like other sugars with free cyclic hemiacetals, which can open and form reactive aldehydes.
 For example, the cyclic monosaccharide glucose, with its anomeric carbon in a readily reversible hemiacetal link, can form covalent bonds to amine groups in proteins such as hemoglobin, which forms the glycosylated version of HbA1c, as shown in Figure \(\PageIndex{2}\).

 Figure \(\PageIndex{2}\): Reactions of cyclic hemiacetal sugars with amines. https://en.wikipedia.org/wiki/Glycated_hemoglobin.
 Creative Commons Attribution-ShareAlike License 3.0

-The reaction proceeds through forming a Schiff base followed by a rearrangement.
+The reaction proceeds via the formation of a Schiff base, followed by a rearrangement.
 HbA1c is a marker of diabetes.
-These features of sucrose may explain its choice as a key form of synthesized carbohydrate in plants.
+These features of sucrose may explain its selection as a key synthesized carbohydrate in plants.

 Sucrose is synthesized in the cytosol, as shown in Figure \(\PageIndex{3}\).